dsadhanala/baseui-wc-base-component/readme.md

 Optionally you can use rendering library of your choice(vdom, preact, etc.) or just vanilla JS.
 You can also choose from the provided wrapped component with `lit-html` or `hyperHTML` to efficiently render/re-render templates to DOM, while keeping the component creation API same.

+> Note:
+If you use `customElements.define('element-name', ElementClass);` and import components more than once on the same page throws exception as it tries to register same element more than once.
+So use `ElementClass.define('element-name')` instead, which is a static method on the element instance helps prevent this issue.

 ## Install
 ```
 npm i baseui-wc-base-component